Filing

 If your filing also requires a hearing (almost all petitions except for Petitions/Order for Assignment (small estates)):

-6. Following the hearing held via Zoom, you will receive BY EMAIL your certified Letters of Authority once you have been appointed and qualified with filing of an Acceptance of Appointment and bond, if applicable Letters ($12 each) must be paid for via ePayment in order to receive them.
+- Following the hearing held via Zoom, you will receive BY EMAIL your certified Letters of Authority once you have been appointed and qualified with filing of an Acceptance of Appointment and bond, if applicable Letters ($12 each) must be paid for via ePayment or onsite at the court in order to receive them.

-7. Please visit Case Access to view hearing information and contact the courtroom for Zoom instructions if needed.
+- Please visit Case Access to view hearing information and case status.

 How to Request Updated Letters of Authority